-UN SDG-framework for development of cross-sectoral partnerships
+UN SDG´s- our framework for the development of cross-sectoral partnerships

-Arts4Science4CulturalDiplomacy – is a composition of terms which describes a conceptual framework for activities in an interplay of the three fields of action: Art, Science, and Cultural Diplomacy, led by stakeholders from the civil society in cooperation with academia, political institutions,
+Arts4Science4CulturalDiplomacy – is a composition of terms which describes a conceptual framework for activities in an interplay of the three fields of action: Art, Science, and Cultural Diplomacy, led by stakeholders from the civil society in cooperation with academia, political institutions.

-with the aim
+the project has been developed with the aim

 Applying on the definition of Science Diplomacy from the former US Secretary of State Clinton’s Science Advisor Nina Fedoroff (Basha 2016; Copeland 2016),